-In this post, I’ll clarify MiFID (II) or Market in Financial Instruments Directive and Regulation.
+In this post, I’ll clarify MiFID (II) or Market in Financial Instruments Directive and Regulation (so not MiFID (II) Directive).
 I’ll answer the following questions:

-- What impact it has on (retail) investors
+- What impact does MiFID II have on (retail) investors?

-The first version of MiFID implemented new measures, such as pre- and post-trade transparency requirements, and created rules of conduct for the EU’s financial firms. the first version of MiFID primarily focused on Over The Counter (OTC) transactions.
+The first version of MiFID implemented new measures, such as pre- and post-trade transparency requirements, and created rules of conduct for the EU’s financial firms.
+The first version of MiFID was primarily focused on Over The Counter (OTC) transactions.

 You might think that MiFID was created after the 2008 financial crisis, but it actually came into effect prior to that.
 The EU did make changes in light of the crisis.